-They livened things up a bit in 1995, with the introduction of a new mascot/logo character known as Buddy the Bee.
-Presumably, the bee was a nod to the B-Mets nickname.
-Buddy became a prominent and permanent addition to the B-Mets’ cap emblem.
+They livened their brand up a bit in 1995, with the introduction of a new mascot/logo character known as Buddy the Bee–presumably a nod to the B-Mets nickname.
+Buddy became a prominent and permanent addition to the team’s cap emblem.
 In addition to Buddy, the B-Mets also updated their uniforms; removing the shirt side stripes and switching to navy and silver cap.
 Eventually that look gave way to a solid blue cap (and Buddy/B logo) with jerseys that were essentially carbon copies of New York’s.

-Throughout their 25 years, the team help develop a great many productive MLB players and a good handful of future all-stars, including Edgardo Alfonzo, Steve Trachsel, Jason Isringhausen, Preston Wilson, Heath Bell, Carlos Gomez, Jose Reyes, Daniel Murphy, Jeff McNeil, Jacob deGrom, and Noah Syndergaard.
-Perhaps the biggest star to suit up for the B-Mets is David Wright, though time could give the edge to deGrom or Thor.
+Throughout their 25 years, the team help develop a great many productive MLB players and a good handful of future all-stars, including Edgardo Alfonzo, Jason Isringhausen, Preston Wilson, Heath Bell, Carlos Gomez, Jose Reyes, Daniel Murphy, Jeff McNeil, Jacob deGrom, and Noah Syndergaard.
+Perhaps the biggest star to suit up for the B-Mets is David Wright in 2004, though time could certainly give the edge to deGrom.
 Suffice it to say that the New York Mets had pretty decent and occasionally darn good teams during the time the B-Mets were around, and that it shows on the alumni list.

 Though the B-Mets were not owned by the MLB Mets, for many years they were a holdout COTOB in an era that saw the vast majority of Double-A franchises take the field with unique identities.
 This was understandable given the regional relevance of the Mets’ brand, though it stood out like a sore thumb–especially in the later days when the team’s struggles were clearly evident.